Funcan/blog-template/public/posts/leavingHPE/post.md

 the amount of testing and steering we were doing on the new upstream code to a minimal level.
 Getting back to running upstream code was painful and time-consuming.
-I'm not sure what the right call was here, and hindsight always makes things seem obvious, but certainly it was an interesting if frustrating thing to see play out.
+I'm not sure what the right call was here, and hindsight always makes things seem obvious, but certainly it was an interesting - if frustrating - thing to see play out.

 I was lucky to be at the San Francisco summit and part of the decision to form Cinder.
 Rackspace's Lunr project, which was touted as the future of OpenStack block storage, was delayed again.
-A bunch of us were stuck waiting for it; we had no code, no design documentation and rapidly reducing faith in its timely delivery.
-John Griffith proposed we do it ourselves, and Cinder was born.
+A bunch of us were stuck waiting for it; we had no code, no design documentation and rapidly diminishing faith in its timely delivery.
+John Griffith, then of Solidfire storage,  proposed we do it ourselves, and Cinder was born.

 I worked on Cinder as a core developer basically full time for about 5 years - splitting my time between a proprietary backend called 'Bock'